The Western Flyer Returns to the Pacific Northwest

 • Crew and safety

-Your support helps expand opportunities for students and communities to take part in this return.
+This work is made possible by a community of supporters.
+Thank you for helping expand opportunities for students and communities to take part in this return.

 Pacific Northwest 2026 Collaborators

-Corporate Partners
+Funders and Corporate Partners

 Providing financial support that helps make the Western Flyer’s Pacific Northwest voyage and programs possible.